dt-alliances/cas-quickstart/demoapp/README.md

 # Development

-1. You must have node installed locally.
+1. You must have [node installed](https://nodejs.org/en/download/) locally.
-1. Once you clone the repo, you need to run npm install to download the required modules.
-I used npm: '7.5.0',
+1. Once you clone the repo, you need to run `npm install` to download the required modules.
+I used npm: '8.5.0',
-  node: '15.8.0'
+  node: '16.14.2'

     ```
     npm update